Lost in Food

 • 4 sprlng onions (finely sliced)

-• 1 tbsp sesame seeds (lightly toasted)
+• 1 tablespoon sesame seeds (lightly toasted)

 Instructions